Distributed Application Architecture Using Queue Service

 - Message

-The above components interact as follows.
+The components above interact as follows.

 - Producer creates message and sends it to Queue.